Ledzy/BAdam/readme.md

     - [RoBERTa-large on superGLUE](#roberta-large-on-superglue)

 ## Setup
-For those who wish to apply **BAdam** to their own project, there is particular environment setup, yet we recommend to keep `torch>=1.10`.
+For those who are interested in applying **BAdam** to their own project, there is particular environment setup, yet we recommend to keep `torch>=1.10`.

-For those who are interested in reproducing the results in paper or playing with the experiments by themselves, please follow the steps below:
+For those who are interested in reproducing the results in paper, please follow the steps below:
 ```bash
 # create a new environment
 conda create -n badam python=3.10